HarleenPama/HarleenPama/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Harleen Kaur Pama 👋

-## I'm a passionate Data Analyst eager to transform data into insights and pursue a career in Data Engineering 🚀
+## Passionate Data Analyst eager to transform data into insights and pursue a career in Data Engineering 🚀

 ---